cmirnow/CRUD-Blog/README.md

 127.0.0.1:3000/admin
 ```

-Сreate your first articles in the Posts tab.
+Сreate your first categories and articles.

 Finally, create a sitemap: